 The more information you share, the easier it’s going to be for someone to get their hands on it.
 All the company’s who are providing free apps are making money with your information.

 Take a look at your social media profiles, the people who need to know your birth date, email address and phone number probably already have them.
 And what exactly is the point of sharing everything about yourself in your Facebook, Twitter or other social apps?

 If you care about your privacy, you won’t do it.
-A recent example from a privacy issue: * Runkeeper is secretly tracking you around the clock and sending your data to advertisers.
+A recent example from a privacy issue:

 Make yourself more difficult to find on social media

 Consider using a pseudonym on social media sites.
 This will make it difficult for strangers to search for you on social media sites.